39 Coastal Decorating Ideas for Your Beach Home

 23. Pattern Play

-Interior designer Valerie Grant designed a sophisticated coastal living room with a beautiful selection of patterns that adorn an accent wall, window treatments, and throw pillows.
-The colors of the lake are reflected throughout the space and are paired with crisp whites and subtle gray hues to create balance and visual interest.
+Interior designer Valerie Grant created a sophisticated coastal living room featuring a beautiful selection of patterns that adorn the accent wall, window treatments, and throw pillows.
+The colors of the lake are reflected throughout the space, paired with crisp whites and subtle gray hues to create balance and visual interest.
 Fresh greenery and wall art add a bold pop of color.

 Contemporary Coastal Living Room